Evaluating Detection Thresholds: The Impact of False Positives and Negatives on Super-Resolution Ultrasound Localization Microscopy: Introduction

 Despite its promise, SR-US faces significant hurdles in its transition to clinical applications, namely the insufficient detection of MBs within a specified accumulation period, the time required for data collection and the imaging depth \cite{Hingot2019}.
 These limitations constrain the technique's ability to provide high-resolution, real-time imaging in clinical settings, in the sense that optimizing any one of these factors often necessitates compromises in the others.
 These challenges collectively highlight the complexities involved in advanced imaging techniques, particularly in medical and diagnostic applications.
-In this context, Single-Image Super-Resolution (SISR) has gained prominence as a technique aimed at enhancing the resolution of individual low-resolution images by reconstructing their high-resolution counterparts \cite{ashikuzzaman2022,dencks2020,diamantis2018,diamantis2019}.
+In this context, optimization-based algorithms have gained prominence as a technique aimed at enhancing the resolution of low-resolution ultrasound images by optimizing a cost function or likelihood based on the signal model for MB localization. \cite{ashikuzzaman2022,dencks2020,diamantis2018,diamantis2019}.
 However, these methods depend on the assumption of isolated scatterers within the region of interest \cite{Heiles2022} which is no longer correct as MB trajectories intersect.

 To address the limitations of conventional methods, researchers have turned to learning-based approaches.
-In recent years, deep learning algorithms have emerged as the dominant paradigm in ULM, consistently achieving state-of-the-art performance across various benchmarks and applications.
+In recent years, deep learning algorithms have emerged as the dominant paradigm in ultrasound image analysis ~\cite{Goudarzi2023_SegmentationArmUltrasound_TBME} and reconstruction~\cite{Goudarzi2022_InverseUltrasoundBeamforming_TUFFC}, consistently achieving state-of-the-art performance across various benchmarks and applications.
 While the introduced networks often share certain components or characteristics, they can differ significantly in their overall structure and specific implementations \cite{vanSloun2019,Milecki2021,Chen2022,gharamaleki2022,gharamaleki2023, Gharamaleki2025_DeformableDETR_ULM}.

-These methods mark significant progress in deep learning-based localization for ultrasound imaging; However, they rely on numerous parameters that often need to be manually set, either through informed estimation or trial and error.
+These methods mark significant progress in deep learning-based localization for ultrasound imaging; however, they rely on numerous parameters that often need to be manually set, either through informed estimation or trial and error.
 As localization solutions vary significantly depending on training and simulation parameters, the importance of proper parameter selection becomes even more critical.
 However, there has been little to no systematic analysis of this selection process, and our aim here is to address this gap.

 Choosing the correct threshold for detection scores can be crucial for balancing precision and recall, which directly affects the performance of the model and, subsequently, the SR map.
 The optimal threshold depends on several factors, including the imaging parameters, the tolerance for False Positives (FPs) and False Negatives (FNs), and the distribution of MB sizes and locations in the data.